-Snapchat may have dipped in popularity of late, but it was a big hit with the young crowd and celebrities alike.
-It allows you to share photos and videos with friends or followers, and the messages shortly self-destruct.
+Snapchat may have dipped in popularity as of late, but for a while, it was a big hit with the young crowd and celebrities alike.
+The platform allows you to share photos and videos with friends or followers, and the messages shortly self-destruct.
 You can send a friend a “snap” for a brief period of time before it disappears.
-Its most famous feature is funny filters for your video snaps, and it also offers photo editing, plus the option to share Bitmoji stickers.
+Its most famous feature is funny filters for your video snaps, which celebrities often showcase.
+But it also offers photo editing, plus the option to share Bitmoji stickers.
 You can also get together for group chats with all your friends.
-It’s definitely one of the most fun ways of delivering bite-sized communications, and the auto-delete feature means your messages are more secure than on alternative platforms.
+Snapchat is definitely one of the most fun ways of delivering bite-sized communications, and the auto-delete feature means your messages are more secure than on alternative platforms.

 The focus of this app, as the name suggests, is group chats, but you can also have one-on-one conversations with direct messages.
-GroupMe allows you to add up to 500 members to a group chat, though we wouldn’t recommend it unless you want to be buried in notifications.
-You can add people using their email or phone number and if they’re in the U.S. they can chat via SMS if they don’t have the app yet.
-You can also share images, GIFs, and videos, and the app has its own set of emoji.
-The app is owned by Microsoft and it doesn’t have end-to-end encryption, so if privacy is important to you then you might want to choose something else.
+GroupMe allows you to add up to 500 members to a group chat, though we wouldn’t recommend it unless you want a landslide of notifications.
+You can add people using their email or phone number.
+Plus, if your contacts are in the U.S., they can chat via SMS even if they don’t have the app.
+You can also share images, GIFs, and videos, and GroupMe has its own emoji.
+Microsoft owns the app, which might boost your confidence in it.
+Yet, it doesn’t have end-to-end encryption.
+If privacy is important to you, then you might want to go with another chat option instead.